 The flu vaccine is produced by a number of private manufacturers and typically begins to ship to healthcare providers during August.
 However, there’s some evidence that it may not be advantageous to receive your vaccine this early.

-A recent study indicated that maximum immunity is achieved shortly following vaccination and decreases with each passing month.
+A recent indicated that maximum immunity is achieved shortly following vaccination and decreases with each passing month.
 Therefore, if you get your vaccine in August, you may be more susceptible to infection late in the flu season, around February or March.

-The CDC recommends getting the flu vaccine before influenza activity begins to pick up within your community, ideally by the end of October.
+The CDC getting the flu vaccine before influenza activity begins to pick up within your community, ideally by the end of October.

 If you receive your vaccine later, don’t worry.
 Late vaccination can still provide adequate protection, as influenza can circulate within your community through March.